Back to Tennessee

 What This Bill Does

-• Changes the time limit from ten calendar days to ten business days for the POST commission to notify retired law enforcement officers of their permit denial.
+• Changes the time limit from ten calendar days to ten business days for the POST commission to notify retired law enforcement officers about permit denials.

 Who It Names or Affects

-• Retired Tennessee law enforcement officers who apply for permits to carry firearms.
+• Retired Tennessee law enforcement officers who apply for firearm carrying permits.

 Terms To Know

-The Peace Officer Standards and Training Commission, which oversees training and certification of police officers in Tennessee.
+A group that oversees the training and certification of police officers in Tennessee.

 Limits and Unknowns